-Children can have access to educational websites for kids without using a mobile phone.
-Kids can use a computer for online educational activities.
-Yet the ever-growing market for mobile phones has expanded to include younger children.
-Children as young as four years old are embracing mobile phone technology.
+Children can access children's educational websites without using a mobile phone.
+Children can use a computer for online educational activities.
+Yet the ever-growing market for mobile phones has expanded to include young children.
+Children from the age of four adopt mobile phone technology.
 Why do some parents choose to buy a mobile phone for their children?

 According to Child Guide Magazine, it is normal for parents to buy a mobile phone for their children as early as six years old.
 These children could also use their mobile phones to go to educational websites for kids.
 Some parents think that if their young children have their own mobile phone they can also use them as tools to stay in touch with friends and family.